Abdir-w99/craigslist-redesign/README.md

 # craigslist-projekt
-This is a school project focused on improving a website, and I chose Craigslist.
-I made a home page and an about page with a more modern layout.
+This school project focuses on improving an existing website.
+I redesigned Craigslist with a more modern layout, including a new home page and an about page.